-These condensed interim unaudited interim consolidated financial statements have been prepared by and are the responsibility of the Company's management and approved by the Board of Directors of the Company.
+The accompanying unaudited condensed interim financials of Irving Resources Inc. have been prepared by and are the responsibility of the Company's management and approved by the Board of Directors of the Company.
 The Company's independent auditor has not performed a review of these financial statements.

-Condensed Interim Consolidated Statements of Financial Position (Expressed in Canadian Dollars - Unaudited)
+Condensed Interim Consolidated Statements of Financial Position (Expressed in Canadian Dollars - Unaudited) AS AT